Armenians violated ceasefire 71 times within a day

 Baku.
-3 October.
-REPORT.AZ/ Armenian armed forces violated ceasefire in various directions on the frontline between Azerbaijan and Armenia 71 times within a day by using 82 mm mortars and large-caliber machine guns, Report was informed by the press service of Azerbaijani Defense Ministry.
+29 June.
+REPORT.AZ/ Armenian armed forces violated ceasefire in various directions on the frontline between Azerbaijan and Armenia 71 times within a day.
+Report was informed by the press service of the Azerbaijani Defense Ministry.

-The positions of Azerbaijani Armed Forces underwent fire from the positions located near Tapgaragoyunlu, Gulustan villages of Goranboy region, Goyarkh, Chilaburt villages of Tartar region, Merzili, Yusifjanli, Javahirli, Shikhlar villages of Aghdam region, Kuropatkino of Khojavand region, Gorgan, Horadiz, Garakhanbeyli, Ashaghy Veysalli villages of Fizuli region,well as at the unnamed heights of Goranboy, Goygol, Khojavand and Fizuli regions.
+The ministry reports that Armenian armed forces fired on the positions of Azerbaijani units located in Gizilhajili village of Gazakh region from the positions located in Berkaber village of Ijevan region.
+In addition, Azerbaijani positions located at the unnamed heights of Gadabay region took fire from the positions located at the unnamed heights of Krasnoselsk region.

-Taking into account the operating conditions of the Azerbaijani Armed Forces, 80 shots fired by Azerbaijani army on Armenian positions.
+The positions of Azerbaijani Armed Forces underwent fire from the positions located near Gulustan village of Goranboy region, Goyarkh village of Tartar, Shuraabad, Shikhlar, Shirvanli, Garagashli, Sarijali, Javahirli, Marzili, Yusifjanli villages of Aghdam region, Kuropatkino of Khojavand, Garakhanbayli, Horadiz, Ashaghi Seyidahmadli, Gorgan villages of Fizuli region, Mehdili village of Jabrail region, as well as at the unnamed heights of Goygol, Goranboy, Khojavand, Fizuli and Jabrail regions.

 News DepartmentNews Author